Francis Gary Powers: Pilot testimony compromised by newspaper reports

 Powers tried to limit the information he shared with the KGB to that which could be determined from the remains of his plane's wreckage.
 He was hampered by information appearing in the western press.
-A KGB major stated "there's no reason for you to withhold information.
+A KGB major stated "There's no reason for you to withhold information.
 We'll find it out anyway.
 Your Press will give it to us."
 However, he limited his divulging of CIA contacts to one individual, with a pseudonym of "Collins".
 At the same time, he repeatedly stated the maximum altitude for the U-2 was 68,000 ft, lower than its actual flight ceiling.

+During the trial, Powers' defense attorney focused on portraying him as the humble son of a coal mining family who had joined the U-2 program to make money, and shared a photograph of the family's farm.
+Powers testified to the court on how the Adana, Turkey, U-2 group was organized under Col. William Shelton and that the base was visited by high-profile military leaders, including Generals Thomas D. White and Frank F. Everest.
+He also described prior U-2 flights taken from Adana to Norway, skirting the border of the Soviet Union.
+The Soviet Union took great lengths to accommodate the press during the trial, providing translation in four languages, and the trial was also attended by the daughter of Nikita Khrushchev.

 Political consequence

 The incident set back talks between Khrushchev and Eisenhower.
 Powers' interrogations ended on June 30, and his solitary confinement ended on July 9.
-On August 17, 1960, his trial began for espionage before the military division of the Supreme Court of the Soviet Union.
+On August 17, 1960, his trial began for espionage before the Military Collegium of the Supreme Court of the Soviet Union.
 Lieutenant General Borisoglebsky, Major General Vorobyev, and Major General Zakharov presided.
 Roman Rudenko acted as prosecutor in his capacity of Procurator General of the Soviet Union.
 Mikhail I. Grinev served as Powers' defense counsel in the trial.
-In attendance were his parents and sister, and his wife Barbara and her mother.
+In attendance his parents and sister, and his wife Barbara and her mother.
 His father brought along his attorney Carl McAfee, while the CIA provided two additional attorneys.